-• If I don't choose dual annuitant sick leave credit, can my dependent survivors still have health insurance?
+If I don't choose dual annuitant sick leave credit, can my dependent survivors still have health insurance?

 Yes.
 Your dependent survivors will be able to continue their health insurance if they meet NYSHIP eligibility requirements (see pages 1 to 3).
-However, without dual annuitant sick leave credit, your dependent survivors will not have sick leave credit available to apply toward their NYSHIP premium.
-Note: Choosing the dual annuitant sick leave option is not a requirement for dependent survivor coverage.
+However, without dual annuitant sick leave credit, your dependent survivors will not have sick leave credit available to reduce their NYSHIP premium.

-• How will I decide whether to choose dual or single annuitant sick leave credit?
+How will I decide whether to choose dual or single annuitant sick leave credit?

-Circumstances such as your age, your spouse/domestic partner's age, eligibility for retiree coverage in his or her own right and the amount of sick leave credit are different for each retiree and may affect this decision.
+Circumstances such as your age, your spouse/ domestic partner's age, eligibility for retiree coverage in his or her own right and the amount of sick leave credit are different for each retiree and may affect this decision.
 You may want to consult with your financial advisor.